khumRegmi/khumRegmi/README.md

 -->
 - 😃 As an intern at Algorizin, Inc., I am working on developing an mobile and web app called 'WithaNudege' which is a alumni networking app; used React Native for frontned and Java as backend.
 I am contributing to develop frontend section and testing and fixing bugs given by technical and testing leads.

-- 💬On a personal level, I'm working on a Food App project; I intend to apply all aspects of MERN stack and via this app a user can look for restaurants based on their location and food preference, and also authenticated users can add review and add items to their cart; uses React.js for frontend framework along with Node.js and Express.js for backend
+- 💬 On a personal level, I'm working on a Food App project; I intend to apply all aspects of MERN stack and via this app a user can look for restaurants based on their location and food preference, and also authenticated users can add review and add items to their cart; uses React.js for frontend framework along with Node.js and Express.js for backend

 - 📝 I’m currently busy with learning Redux which is a state management tool; really cool and complex at the same time